duxiaobu/typescript/README.md

     export default es6;
     ```

-  - [10.4](#10.4) <a name='10.4'></a>Use TypeScript module import for non-ES6 libraries with type definitions.
+  - [10.3](#10.3) <a name='10.3'></a>Use TypeScript module import for non-ES6 libraries with type definitions.
 Check [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) for available type definition files.

   > Why?
-This provides type information from external mo
+This provides type information from external modules when available

     ```javascript
     // bad